Mani Peninsula: Venetian conquest and withdrawal

-The Morean War of 1684–1699 was the sixth Ottoman–Venetian war and part of the wider conflict known as the "Great Turkish War".
+With the Ottomans preoccupied with their wars against the Habsburgs, the Venetians saw an opportunity to seize Turkish-held territories in the Peloponnese, sparking the Morean War of 1684–1699.
+This was the sixth Ottoman–Venetian war and part of the wider conflict known as the "Great Turkish War".
 Military operations ranged across southeastern Europe and the Aegean; the war's major campaign was the Venetian conquest of the Morea.

 The Battle of Kalamata in 1685 ended with a Venetian victory.
 Venice went on to conquer the Mani Peninsula, solidifying their foothold in the southern Morea.
+The Venetians took their first census of the entire Morea in 1689, estimating the Maniot population (who refused to be counted) at 16,000 to 18,000.
 Venice's expansionist revival would be short-lived, as its gains were reversed by the Ottomans in 1718.

 Russian influence and Orlov revolt

-The Ottomans faced a rival to the east in the expanding Tsardom of Russia and subsequent Russian Empire, which fueled twelve Russo-Turkish Wars that began in 1568 and continued intermittently until 1918, and which, in the 18th century, spilled over into the Mani Peninsula.
+The Ottomans faced a rival to the east in an expansionist Russia – the Tsardom and subsequent Empire.
+After an initial era of conflict via proxies, a series of Russo-Turkish wars began in 1568 (and continued, intermittently, till 1918).
+In the 18th century, the confrontation between the two empires spilled over into Mani.

-By the late 17th century, Russian influence had begun to spread among Maniots and other Christians under Ottoman rule.
+By the late 17th century, Russian influence was spreading among Maniots and other Christians under Ottoman rule.
 Prophecies began circulating in the 1690s, at the height of the third Russo–Turkish War, of a "blonde nation" that would destroy the Ottoman Empire.
-This hope was fueled by the war and by Greek Orthodox patriarchs who sought Russian support to regain privileges lost in an earlier Franco-Ottoman alliance.
-The presence of a Russian ambassador at the Ottoman court since 1700 allowed direct contacts between Russian officials and Ottoman Christians who began to seek refuge in Russia.
-These included Greek refugees who established communities in Russia.
+This hope was fueled by the war and by Greek Orthodox patriarchs seeking Russian support to regain privileges lost in an earlier Franco-Ottoman alliance.
+From 1700 onwards, the presence of a Russian ambassador at the Ottoman court enabled direct contacts between Russian officials and Ottoman Christians, who began to seek refuge in Russia.
+These included Greek refugees, who established communities there.

-Wishing to weaken the Ottoman Empire and establish a pro-Russian independent Greek state, Russia sent emissaries to Mani in the mid-1760s to enlist local military leaders; at the same time, notable Greeks approached various Russian agents to discuss plans for the liberation of Greece.
-Russian artillery captain Grigorios Papadopoulos (or Georgios Papasoğlu), a Greek, was dispatched to Mani.
-Georgios Papazolis, another Greek officer of the Russian army, cooperated with the brothers Grigory and Count Alexei Orlov in preparations for a Greek insurrection in the Morea during the Russian military operations against the Ottoman Empire in 1769.
-The organization of the Greek rebellion was charged to the Orlov brothers, with Alexei as fleet commander.
+In the mid-1760s, wishing to weaken the Ottoman Empire and establish a pro-Russian, independent Greek state, Russia sent emissaries to Mani to enlist local military leaders; at the same time, notable Greeks approached Russian agents to discuss plans for the liberation of Greece.
+Russian artillery captain Grigorios Papadopoulos, (Note: Or Georgios Papasoğlu.) a Greek, was dispatched to Mani.
+Georgios Papazolis, another Greek officer in the Russian army, cooperated with the brothers Grigory and Count Alexei Orlov in preparing a Greek insurrection in the Morea during Russian military operations against the Ottoman Empire in 1769.
+The organization of the rebellion was charged to the Orlov brothers, with Alexei as fleet commander.